-At Porthcressa Bank opposite the laundrette (Figure 1), the existing wall 560 mm high (Figure 2) will be removed and a new core-filled concrete block wall 215 mm thick with reinforcing bars, 2 m long will be extended from this location to a height of 7.1 m above local datum (but no more than 950 mm above local ground) into the Porthcressa Green area.
+At Porthcressa Bank opposite the laundrette (Figure 1), the existing wall 560 mm high (Figure 2) will be removed and a new core-filled concrete block wall 215 mm thick with reinforcing bars, 2 m long will be extended from this location to a height of 7.1 m above local datum (but no more than 985 mm above local ground) into the Porthcressa Green area.
 A raised earth bund to 7.1 m height above local datum, with 500 mm top width and 1:4 side slopes to existing levels will adjoin and wrap around this block wall (Drawing 10059091-ARC-XX-XX-DR-1005).

-At the library (Figure 4), a reinforced 215 mm thick reinforced concrete block wall 2.3 m long, to 7.3 m above local datum (but no higher than 950 mm above the ground) is to be constructed at the western end adjacent to the path (Figure 6), with localised landscaping grading into the ground behind (Drawing 10059091-ARC-XX-XX-DR-1006).
+At the library (Figure 4), a reinforced 215 mm thick reinforced concrete block wall 2.3 m long, to 7.3 m above local datum (but no higher than 985 mm above the lowest point of local ground) is to be constructed at the western end adjacent to the path (Figure 6), with localised landscaping grading into the ground behind (Drawing 10059091-ARC-XX-XX-DR-1006).

-At the Porthcressa Bank site, two reinforced concrete walls 650 mm high at the path end will be needed either side of the path, each 3.9 m long
+At the Porthcressa Bank site, two reinforced concrete walls 685 mm high at the path end will be needed either side of the path, each 3.9 m long